 YALETOWN CLEAN TEAM

-The Yaletown Clean Team are on the streets of Yaletown weekly throughout the year to tidy up around the planters and pick up litter in the area.
+The Yaletown Clean Team (with Coast Mental Health) are on the streets of Yaletown weekly throughout the year to tidy up around the planters and pick up litter in the area.